cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

   abortSystemUnless(ack != SlashPacketError)
 }
 ```
-- Initiator:
+- **Caller**
   - The `onAcknowledgePacket()` method.
+- **Trigger Event**
+  - The consumer IBC routing module receives an acknowledgement of a `SlashPacket` on a channel owned by the consumer CCV module.
 - **Precondition**
-  - The IBC module on the consumer chain received an acknowledgement of a `SlashPacket` on a channel owned by the consumer CCV module.
+  - True.
 - **Postcondition**
   - The state is not changed.
 - **Error Condition**